 Most struggling learners don’t realize ‘why’ learning seems hard.

 Often, their parents are puzzled too.
 My passion has been to figure out ‘why’ a child is struggling to learn, create an easy program to correct the underlying problems that are getting in the way, and help them get to grade level quickly because learning should be fun.

 2003: Hardy Brain Training, Inc, started as a learning clinic to help struggling students learn how to excel by improving processing skills, developing cognitive skills, strengthening learning skills, and then teaching academic skills designed to bring students quickly to grade level and beyond.

 Also in 2003 our not-for-profit corporation, Hardy Brain Training Foundation, Inc., was formed to remove the barriers for families with financial constraints that prevent their children from getting the help they need to become successful learners.
-Since 2009 we have dedicated our not-for-profit efforts to Boys and Girls Clubs.
+Since 2009 we have dedicated our not-for-profit efforts to youth organizations like Boys and Girls Clubs.

 Parents who had children in our clinic programs saw the amazing progress their kids were making for the first time in their lives and began telling me that their kids would really benefit from a school program that would address their weaknesses and teach them how to be successful.

 2004: Hardy Academy opened its doors as an individualized school program for kids who had struggled since their early school years with learning, attention, organization, etc. in spite of teachers who really cared, parents who were at their wits end trying to find solutions, tutors, therapists, testing, reports, IEPs, 504s, advice, and prayers.
 But nothing had really helped.